-After upgrading the main battery pack in MR02EV to 310 Volts of Nissan Leaf modules, charging became very slow using my 5.5 Amp TC Charger.
-So, I jumped at the chance to purchase a second hand Brusa NLG513 air cooled charger.
+After upgrading the main battery pack in MR02EV to 310 Volts of Nissan Leaf battery modules charging with my 5.5 Amp TC Charger was very slow.
+So I jumped at the chance to purchase a second hand 16A, 3.3kW, Brusa NLG513 charger.

 NLG513 Air Cooled Specifications